Skip to content

 1. Navigate to <domain>/<server-web-adaptor>/admin/system/interceptors/chainingorder.

-2. In the Chaining Order input box, update the chaining order to match what is shown below:
+2. In the Chaining Order input box, chaining order should match what is shown below:

 Use dark colors for code blocksCopy